I missed my court date and now I have a warrant. What can I do?

 How serious is a traffic ticket?

 Answer: A traffic ticket in Texas is a class “C” misdemeanor.
 It is the least serious criminal offense, and is punishable by fine only.
 Although class “C” misdemeanors are “fine only” offenses and not punishable by jail time, there are other hidden consequences for convictions of certain violations.
-These hidden consequences may include license suspensions, points on your driving record and surcharges.
-Convictions for moving violations may also affect your insurance rates.
-We strongly recommend that you contact us before deciding whether to pay any traffic fines.
+These hidden consequences may include license suspensions and/or higher insurance rates.

 What is a moving violation?